7Backwards/WalletVault/README.md

 - **Completely Offline**: Ensures all data is stored on-device for maximum security.
 - **Card Management**: Add details such as card name, card number, expiry date, CVV, and card PIN.
+- **Color Costumizability**: Costumize your cards with the color that you want.
 - **QR Code Sharing**: Securely share card details through a QR code.
 - **Quick Actions**: Tap on fields to copy or share information quickly.
 - **Privacy Screen**: Display a privacy view when the app is in the background to mask sensitive information.